jasonrandrews/arm-software-developers/content/en/devsummit22/cicd_sh.md

 ...
   run_lighting_app:
 ```
-You can follow this in the Runner, which will output messages such as:
+You can follow this in the `runner`, which will output messages such as:
 ```
 TIMESTAMP: Running job rebuild_lighting_app
 ```